chaendizzle/Compendium/source/tasks/autonomous/autonomous.rst

 Autonomous Code
 ===============

+Every FRC match begins with a 15-second autonomous period.
+During this time, drivers are not allowed to touch the controls, and the robot runs off of preprogrammed instructions.

 For most cases, autonomous code is simply just writing and running a `CommandGroup <./../commands/commandgroups.html>`_ that is specifically designed to accomplish certain autonomous tasks.